 Our first official stop was to Antelope Canyon, located about 276 miles northeast from Phoenix.
 This beautiful slot canyon sits near the Arizona and Utah border in Navajo Nation, just east of Page, AZ.
 Here, we toured lower Antelope Canyon with a local Navajo guide.
 After a short walk from the visitor’s center, we arrived at the entrance to the canyon – a steep steel staircase that plunged deep down into the narrow slot.
 The canyon is made up of perfectly swirled sandstone, that has formed over hundreds of years due to water erosion.
 The light from above illuminates the sandstone making for a jaw-dropping background.
 Photo opportunities are endless and the guides know just the angles to get that Instagram worthy shot.
 The tour takes about 90 mins from start to finish, and is roughly one mile in length.
 It’s truly one of Arizona’s best kept secrets.

 After 6 hours of non-stop fun, it was time for lunch.
-We took a quick drive to a cute local eatery in Page, called The Rivers End Café.
-From sandwiches to salads, they have you covered with delicious food that is perfect to fill you up.
-The café also includes a gift store where you can grab souvenirs to commemorate your Northern Arizona experience.
+We took a quick drive to a cute local eatery in Page.
 After devouring our lunch, it was time for our next adventure at Horseshoe Bend.

 Upon arriving at Horseshoe Bend, we walked down a one-mile trail that led us to a 360 degree bend in the Colorado River.
 Here, we took in all the mesmerizing panoramic views and rock formations.
 Thrill seekers can take part in going all the way to the edge of the cliff to get a once in a lifetime view.